turbot/steampipe-plugin-consul/README.md

 }
 ```

-or if you are using consul enterprise then you may specify the Address, Token, namespace and partition to authenticate:
+Or if you are using consul enterprise then you may specify the address, token, namespace, and partition to authenticate:

 - `address`: The address of the consul server.
 - `token`: The ACL token.